Martinair Flight 138: Aircraft and crew

+Certificate of Airworthiness was last renewed in the transport category on 7 November 1974 and was valid until 14 December 1975.
+The aircraft had flown a total number of 35,613 hours of which 3,347 hours had been with Martinair It was equipped with four Pratt & Whitney JT3D-3B engines which were modified by KLM.
+The aircraft was owned by Martinair, which at the time was operating Hajj charter flights for Garuda Indonesian Airways.

 The crew of Flight 138 was Captain Hendrik Lamme, First Officer Robert Blomsma, Flight Engineer Johannes Wijnands, Purser Ingrid van der Vliet and Flight Attendants Henrietta Borghols, Abdul Hamid Usman, Lilik Herawati, Titia van Dijkum, and Hendrika van Hamburg.

 Location

-The aircraft crashed on the fifth mountain of a range of hills known as "Saptha Kanya" at Therberton estate, Maskeliya, Sri Lanka.
+The aircraft crashed on the fifth mountain of Saptha Kanya mountain range at Therberton estate, Maskeliya, Sri Lanka.
 It crashed at around 40 nautical miles from Bandaranaike International Airport, Katunayake.

 Cause

 Investigators listed the cause of the accident to be a "collision with rising terrain as the crew descended the aircraft below safe altitude owing to incorrect identification of their position vis-a-vis the airport.
 The investigation is of the opinion that this was the result of dependence on Doppler and Weather Radar Systems on board PH-MBH which left room for misinterpretation."

 Events leading to the accident

-The aircraft took off from Surabaya International airport Indonesia at approximately 1200 hours on 4 December 1974 to proceed to Jeddah, Saudi-Arabia with a programmed stop at Bandaranaike Airport, near Colombo.
-The aircraft contacted Katunayaka approach control at around 1616 hours indicating that they were 130 mi away and so approach reported the weather conditions and requested the aircraft to change over to Colombo area control for a descent clearance.
+The aircraft took off from Juanda International Airport in Surabaya at approximately 12:03 UTC (19:03 local) for a flight to Jeddah, Saudi Arabia, with a stopover at Bandaranaike International Airport in Colombo, Sri Lanka.
+The aircraft contacted Katunayaka approach control at around 16:16 UTC (21:30 local) indicating that they were 130 mi away and so approach reported the weather conditions and requested the aircraft to change over to Colombo area control for a descent clearance.

 The aircraft then descended from 35,000 ft and was handed back over to approach control.
 Approach control then cleared the aircraft down to 2,000 ft and the flight crew was required to report back if they sighted the airfield or if their position was overhead the 'Katunayake Non-Directional Beacon'.
 This message was acknowledged by the crew but there was no further communication with the aircraft.
 Eyewitnesses stated that the plane was flying at a level below normal and there was no evidence of a fire on board and all the engines sounded normal with no malfunctions evident.
 The sound of the aircraft exploding on impact was heard clearly by residents close to the site of the crash.

-Later it was discovered that the aircraft had crashed into the fifth mountain.
+It was later discovered that the aircraft had crashed into the fifth mountain.

 Repeated attempts to make contact with the aircraft from approach control met with no success and in consultation with Colombo area control the distress phase was initiated.
 Search and rescue operations began subsequently.
 The country of registry of the aircraft (The Netherlands) and the country of manufacture (USA) were informed.
 Indonesia was also informed of the accident as many of the passengers were nationals of that country.